dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/hooks-operations.md

 - Create a share on Snowflake
 - Cloning a database on Snowflake

-dbt provides two different interfaces for you to version control and execute these statements as part of your dbt project — hooks and operations.
+dbt provides hooks and operations so you can version control and execute these statements as part of your dbt project.

 ## About hooks